Confined Space Safety

 • Select a rescue team or service from those evaluated.

-• Provide the rescue team or service selected with access to all permit spaces from which rescue may be necessary so that the rescue service can develop appropriate rescue plans and practice rescue operations.
+• Provide the rescue team or service selected with access to all permit spaces from which rescue may be necessary so that the rescue service can develop appropriate plans and practices for operations.

-• Provide affected employees with the personal protective equipment (PPE) needed to conduct permit space rescues safely and train affected employees so they are proficient in the use of that PPE, at no cost to those employees.
+• Provide affected employees with the personal protective equipment (PPE) needed to safely conduct permit space rescues and train them so they are proficient in the use of PPEs.

-• Ensure that affected employees practice making permit space rescues at least once every 12 months.
+• Ensure involved employees practice permit space rescues at least once every 12 months.

 • To facilitate non-entry rescue, retrieval systems or methods shall be used whenever an authorized entrant enters a permit space, unless the retrieval equipment would increase the overall risk of entry or would not contribute to the rescue of the entrant.